 Let’s start and dive deeper into these categories without any further delay.

-Supervised Learning is a category in which we feed labeled data as input to the machine learning model.
+Supervised Learning is a category in which we feed labelled data as input to the machine learning model.

-1. Classification: Taking the example of following image, images of shapes are the input to machine learning model, and labels of those images as shape names (labeling process is called annotation) is the output data.
-Based on these input and output data, model learns to predict the category of unseen image data, whether it is a rectangle, circle, triangle, or hexagon.
+1. Classification: Taking the example of the following image, images of shapes are the input to the machine learning model, and labels of those images as shape names are the output data.
+The labelling process is called “annotation”.
+Based on these input and output data, the model learns to predict the category of unseen image data, whether a rectangle, circle, triangle, or hexagon.

 2. Regression: Example of the following image shows experience (in years) on the X-axis.
 For every experience, there is one salary (per month Rupees) on the Y-axis.
-Green dots are the coordinates (X, Y) in the form of Input and Output data.
-So regression problem tries to find the continuous mapping function from input to output variables, for example, blue line in the image.
-If the order of mapping function is fixed to 1, which is a linear function, model will learn blue line shown in the image.
+Green dots are the Input and Output data coordinates (X, Y).
+So regression problem tries to find the continuous mapping function from input to output variables, for example, the blue line in the image.
+If the order of the mapping function is fixed to 1, which is a linear function, the model will learn the blue line shown in the image.

 Unsupervised Learning is a category of machine learning in which we only have the input data to feed to the model but no corresponding output data.

-Here, we know the value of input data, but output and mapping function are both unknown.
-In such scenarios, machine learning algorithms map the function that finds similarity among different input data instances (samples) and group them based on the similarity index, which is the output for unsupervised Learning.
-So we can say that algorithms generate a pseudo output for learning the mapping function.
+Here, we know the value of input data, but the output and mapping functions are both unknown.
+In such scenarios, machine learning algorithms map the function that finds similarity among different input data instances (samples) and groups them based on the similarity index, the output for unsupervised Learning.
+We can say that algorithms generate a pseudo output for learning the mapping function.

 Clustering Algorithms are:

 2. Dimensionality Reduction: When attributes of the data samples have more than three dimensions, there is no way to visualize the relationship among attributes, as we can not plot variables in more than 3 Dimensions.
 But without analyzing the input data, we can never be sure about the machine learning model’s performance.
-To solve this problem, we use dimensionality reduction techniques to bring down the total number of dimensions and analyze the data.
-Suppose we want to study 10 features together, but there is no way to visualize the 10D plots.
+To solve this problem, we use dimensionality reduction techniques to reduce the total dimensions and analyze the data.
+Suppose we want to study 10 features together but cannot visualize the 10D plots.
 So, we try to reduce the dimensions to 3 or lower to easily plot it, analyze their relationship and do further processing.

 Dimensionality Reduction Algorithms are:

-Semi-supervised Learning is a category of machine learning in which we have input data, and only some input data are labeled.
-In more technical terms, we can say the data is partially annotated.
+Semi-supervised Learning is a category of machine learning in which we have input data, and only some input data are labelled.
+In more technical terms, the data is partially annotated.

 Let’s take one example from the below image to make it clear.
 Suppose a bucket consists of three fruits, apple, banana, and orange.
-Someone captured the image of all three but labeled only the orange and banana images.
-Here, machine first will classify the new apple image as not a banana and not orange.
+Someone captured the image of all three but labelled only the orange and banana images.
+Here, the machine will first classify the new apple image as not a banana or orange.
 Then someone will observe these predictions and label them as apples.
-Then retraining the model with that label will give it the ability to classify apple images as an apple.
+Then retraining the model with that label will allow it to classify apple images as an apple.

 Nowadays, capturing a tremendous amount of data has become a trend.
-Many big companies have collected millions of Terrabytes of data and are still collecting.
-But labeling collected data requires workforce and resources, so it’s too expensive.
+Many big companies have collected millions of Terabytes of data and are still collecting.
+But labelling collected data requires a workforce and resources, so it’s too expensive.
 This is the main reason that many real-life databases fall into this category.

-In such type of Learning, one can use either supervised learning or unsupervised learning.
+In such types of Learning, one can use either supervised Learning or unsupervised learning methods.

-Supervised Learning: Train a model on labeled data and then use that learning to predict output for unlabeled data.
+Supervised Learning: Train a model on labelled data and then use that Learning to predict output for unlabeled data.
 This output for the corresponding unlabeled input data can now be treated as the pseudo label.
-Now we can use partial and pseudo-labeled data to train another supervised learning model.
+Now we can use partial and pseudo-labelled data to train another supervised learning model.

-For example, suppose there is a large chunk of data in the image above, and a small amount of labeled dataset is present.
-We can train the model using that small amount of labeled data and then predict on the unlabelled dataset.
+For example, suppose there is a large chunk of data in the image above, and a small amount of labelled dataset is present.
+We can train the model using that small amount of labelled data and then predict on the unlabelled dataset.
 Prediction on an unlabelled dataset will attach the label with every data sample with little accuracy, termed a Pseudo-labeled dataset.
-Now we can train a new model with a mixture of the true-labeled and pseudo-labeled datasets.
+Now we can train a new model with a mixture of the true-labelled and pseudo-labelled datasets.

 Unsupervised Learning: We can capture and learn the structure present in the data.

-Here, Machine Learning algorithms act as virtual agents in the known environment where these agents choose the possible options of action.
+Here, Machine Learning algorithms act as virtual agents in the known environment where these agents choose the possible action options.
 The agent selects the best action from all the possibilities present in that environmental state and, based on that selection, receives reward/risks.
 The algorithms keep an eye on maximizing the reward, reducing the risk, and eventually learning.

 Let’s take one example.
 Suppose we want our computer to learn “How to balance the pole on the moving cart”?
 We might have played this game in childhood, balancing sticks on our palms.

 Here, the hand is replaced by a cart.
 Suppose we want to make our cart smart enough to balance the stick.
-So “cart” is the agent, the plane on which the cart will move is the environment, and cart is taking possible actions such as moving either left or right to balance the stick.
-So, whenever a stick falls in either direction, the cart will take appropriate action to make it stand.
-Now suppose we said to our agent that the longer the time it holds the stick upright, the higher the reward will be.
+So “cart” is the agent, the plane on which the cart will move is the environment, and the cart is taking possible actions such as moving either left or right to balance the stick.
+So, whenever a stick falls in either direction, the cart will act appropriately to make it stand.
+Suppose we told our agent that the longer it holds the stick upright, the higher the reward will be.

 After every action, the state of the cart and the stick in the environment will change.
 Our agent will analyze that state and again take different actions best suitable for that particular state.